Dahie/imageflow/imageflow/trunk/doc/release/readme.txt

 It allows to create macros by connecting nodes to form a workflow, which represents the way macro-commandos are called by ImageJ.
 These workflows can be saved and loaded.

-A workflow consists of Sources, which load or create images.
+A workflow consists of Sources, which loads or create images and stacks.
 They will be connected to other units to define the order of processing.
 The workflow requires at least one node to be defined as a display.
 The result of this unit will be displayed after executing the workflow.